-Have your favorite tools photographed and see it again at the end of this year in the artwork Tútsjend Ark (kissing tools) in Drachten.
+Have your favorite tool photographed and see it reflected in the artwork Tútsjend Ark (kissing tools) in Drachten at the end of this year.
 Artist Loes ten Anscher in honor of the 102-year anniversary of the Drachtster Dada movement, creates a work of art that pays tribute to the Drachtster hand tools.
 Innovatiecluster Drachten provides behind the scenes technical support that brings this artwork to life.

-On January 26 and 27, Ten Anscher and her team photograph Drachtsters' favorite hand tools for the artwork.
+In front of the artwork, Ten Anscher and her team are putting Drachtsters’ favorite hand tools on display on Jan.
+26 and 27.
 This will take place from 11 a.m. to 5 p.m. at Zuiderbuurt 57.
-Loes makes silhouettes from the photographed tools.
-"These will soon all decorate the luminous ceiling in the Woksteeg," explains the artist.
-“The ceiling responds to the 'underpassers' through an innovative technique.
-Who, as it were, kisses the tools awake."
+Loes will make silhouettes of the photographed tools. ,,These will soon all decorate the luminous ceiling in the Woksteeg,’‘ the artist explains. ,,The ceiling responds via an innovative technique to the ’passers-by’.
+Who kiss the tools awake, as it were.’'

 blushing and kissing